caviajs/http-contract/README.md

 ##### metadata.contract.name

-Name is the **unique** name of the router from which the CLI generates the HTTP client.
+The name is the **unique** name of the router from which the CLI generates the HTTP client.

 ```typescript
 httpRouter